Associate Professor Judith Lacey

 Phone: (02) 8514 0038

-She works with complementary and integrative medicine practitioners, psychologists, other medical specialists, nurses and allied health professionals to maximise patient well-being.
-As a Palliative and Supportive Care Specialist she has extensive experience in managing cancer pain syndromes, cancer related fatigue, gastrointestinal and nutritional effects of cancers and treatment related toxicities.
+As a palliative and supportive care specialist Judith has extensive experience in managing cancer pain syndromes, cancer-related fatigue, gastrointestinal and nutritional effects of cancer and toxicity related to treatment.
 She is very active in research in medicinal cannabis, supportive care and integrative oncology.

 She is a member of the Multinational Association of Supportive Cancer Care, Society of Integrative Oncology, Sydney Catalyst Translational Cancer research centre, Australasian Lung Cancer Trials Group and Royal College of Physicians Medicinal Cannabis reference group .
 She has been involved in integration and policy development of palliative and supportive care services and more recently, integrative oncology in major health care systems in NSW.
 She has experience in both qualitative and quantitative research primarily in supportive cancer care.
 Her publications and research include: Integrative Oncology and Supportive Cancer Care, Coping with uncertainty and incurable cancer, symptom control and measuring QOL for the gynae-‐oncology patient, the role of the oncologist in care for the dying, palliative medicine as a public health issue, communication needs of cancer patients and couples and an associate investigator on a number of national studies evaluating medications and management of cancer related symptoms.
 She is a convenor and cofounder of the national whole person care program, workshops in Supportive Cancer Care and has held various expert advisory roles regarding palliative and supportive care service delivery and development for the cancer institute, cancer council and other bodies in Australia.